jdcreedon/filegrunt/README.md

 - Move the Duplicates to a location for archival/deletion
 - Remove the duplicates from the source
 - Improve README.md file as I go.
-- Setup Jenkins or Gitlab for CI/CD - probably Gitlab as it's easier
+- Setup Gitlab for CI/CD
 - Figure out how to create a cross platform executable/installation package.
 - Create a Wiki/Issues list and tidy up this file :-)